Koniosh/.CSVImportSystem/README.md

 # Web Development Project

-**Note**: Styling and hosting have not been implemented, but I am aware of how to implement both.
-The frontend can be styled using CSS or libraries like Bootstrap, and the project can be hosted using platforms like Vercel for the frontend and Render for the backend.
-Still the implemented code is responsive...
 ## Task Overview

 The goal of this task is to create a frontend UI that allows users to import data from a CSV file, save it in a suitable format (e.g., database or JSON), and display it on the screen.
 The product manages two types of data: